TalariaSoftware/ncmanager-help/minutes/why-take-minutes.md

 are the benefits
 of taking minutes.
 Minutes are
-the record
+the official record
-of NC meetings.
+of neighborhood council meetings.

 Written minutes allow
-NC members, stakeholders,
-and the general public
-to be aware
+neighborhood council members, stakeholders, and the general public to be aware of the neighborhood council's activity.
-of NC board and committee activity.
 This transparency is
 vitally important
-for an NC
+for a neighborhood council
 because it is
 a government body
 that should be answerable